Concerned about your cholesterol level? We look at the causes and treatments for this growing problem.

 Concerned about your cholesterol levels?
 While cholesterol plays a vital role in your body, too much bad cholesterol can increase your risk of heart and circulatory diseases.

-We speak to Dr Riccardo Di Cuffa, GP and founder of Your Doctor, about the causes and consequences of high cholesterol, as well as treatments and preventative measures:
+Dr Riccardo Di Cuffa, GP and founder of Your Doctor, looks at the causes and consequences of high cholesterol, as well as treatments and preventative measures:

 What is cholesterol?

 Cholesterol is a fatty substance made in the body by the liver, but it is also found in some foods, including eggs, cheese, shellfish and fatty meats.
 It is carried in the blood attached to proteins, called lipoproteins.

 There are two main forms of cholesterol – low density lipoprotein (LDL) and high density lipoprotein (HDL).
 Too much LDL (‘bad’) cholesterol is unhealthy, while HDL (‘good’) cholesterol is actually protective.

 Good cholesterol plays a vital role in every cell of your body, whereas too much bad cholesterol in the blood can increase your risk of getting heart and circulatory diseases.

 What are the causes of high cholesterol?

 Unhealthy blood cholesterol can be genetic, meaning you can inherit high cholesterol.
 However, it can be caused by poor diet and lifestyle choices, including eating foods high in trans fats, smoking and not exercising.

 Your age, ethnicity, medical history and even sex can also influence how likely you are to have high cholesterol.

 You can have high cholesterol without any symptoms at all.
 However, associated symptoms of high cholesterol can include the following: